 The first step to sustainable pest control is to know what insects and diseases are most likely to occur in your area.
 In each area of the country, certain diseases and pests tend to dominate depending on climate and other regional influences.
 In western Oregon, fungal diseases thrive because of our wet, mild winters and spring.
 Oregon residents should look at our guide for diseases and pests, which is also posted at this web site.
 This guide shows what pests to expect for each fruit type and the time of the year the pest can be expected.

-Another step to take toward sustainability is to have a healthy soil with the proper pH, good drainage, and adequate fertility.
+Another step to take toward sustainability is to have healthy soil with the proper pH, good drainage, and adequate fertility.
 What do these have to do with pest management?
 The soil and these other factors contribute to the health of your tree.
-If your tree is healthy it will tolerate disease and pest problems to a greater degree than an unhealthy tree.
+If your tree is healthy, it will tolerate disease and pest problems to a greater degree than an unhealthy tree.

 Pest control is easier when a tree is planted in the right place for light and drainage.
 Select a variety resistant to common diseases in your part of the country.
 Choosing an apple scab resistant variety of apple, such as Liberty, allows a homeowner in western Oregon to ignore this troublesome disease.

 Learn which insects are the good guys and which are the bad guys.
 This will reduce your anxiety when you see bugs in your trees.